johnryantaylor/JRT_QES_Notes/book/04_atmosphere/intro/intro.md

-# Introduction to Air Pollution and the Chemistry of our Atmosphere
+# Air Pollution and Atmospheric Chemistry

 (l19)=
 ## Lecture 19 – An overview of the atmosphere